exnlpdatasets/exnlpdatasets.github.io/index.markdown

 ## Contributions

 We welcome and encourage contributions to this site.
-If you would like us to add a missing or new dataset, please open a PR to [**this repository**](https://github.com/exnlpdatasets/exnlpdatasets.github.io) and include the following information:
+If you would like us to add a missing or new dataset, please open an issue or a PR to [**this repository**](https://github.com/exnlpdatasets/exnlpdatasets.github.io) with the following information:

 - Explanation type (highlights, free-text, or structured)
 - Dataset name